matthewsot/ssi-live22/README.md

 (will be working on comments soon ...).
 If you have a small example that fails I'm happy to take a look.

+## Learnings
+This is an early prototype to play with the idea and not intended to be a final version.
+Some particular takeaways on the internal implementation, which we are working to incorporate into future versions:

+- The parsing-on-demand is cool and works relatively well, but is also less useful and more time-consuming than expected.
+Instead, a TreeSitter-like "parsing with best-effort error recovery" is probably closer to the sweet spot.
+But this may depend strongly on how many crazy macros are not missing vs. just types.
+- While we originally planned to make a much more involved symbolic system (constraint solving, etc.) it turned out that just tracking opaque vs. concrete values through the program was good enough for a surprising number of things.
+This realization left a lot of dead code, e.g., Values are represented as disjoint sets out of anticipation of needing to propagate equality constraints, etc., but we never found that too useful.
+- Path scheduling is important and not something directly addressed yet.
+It would be nice to allow the user to specify what line they want to reach, and then fuzz values of opaques until it executes that line.
+- We organized it into multiple layers of lowering, ending in a mini S-expression IR.
+This final stage of the IR is nice because it lets us trace where a particular program value came from in a very consistent way, but also not great because it forces mocks to be written against this IR.

 ## License
 AGPLv3, see `LICENSE`.
 The example code demonstrated in `pinctrl-example` is available under the GPLv2 license.